EoghannIrving/echo_journal/README.md

 | `BASIC_AUTH_USERNAME` | Username for optional HTTP Basic authentication. | |
 | `BASIC_AUTH_PASSWORD` | Password for optional HTTP Basic authentication. | |

-Set any of these variables in `settings.yaml` or your environment to tailor the app to your setup.
-When both sources provide a value, the entry in `settings.yaml` takes precedence over environment variables (including those loaded from a `.env` file).
+Set any of these variables in `settings.yaml` to tailor the app to your setup.
+Values provided via environment variables can override the defaults, but `settings.yaml` takes precedence.
 The **Settings** page lists current values and lets you edit them; changes are written to `settings.yaml` and take effect after restarting the server.

 ### Disabling integrations